WeirdConstructor/Kickmess/README.md

 Kickmess is a port of the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux (VST currently).
-The DSP code has been ported and also changed, that means an accurate reimplementation of _Kicker_ is out of scope.
+The DSP code has been ported, changed a bit and extended with some other functionality.
+It's useful for many kinds of percussion synthesis, for synthesizing bass sounds and other fx sounds.

 More features and changes might be added and before Version 1.0 is released I will not guarantee that your presets will sound the same.
 After Version 1.0